marcus/background/README.md

 If you're really lucky you will now have an image file in the server directory that's somewhat representational of the webpage running on the other sever.
 At the time I am writing this, it's pretty buggy in that the image is only the top 60 pixels or so of the webpage.

+## image/json bundles
+putting paired jpg/json files in images cd images ; ./linkit.sh  will swap out app/source.json and put a symlink to the image in app/public/images

 ## Thoughts on the future of the app
 - How to organize quotations /images into categories that can be mixed and matched
 - What other widgets are useful?
 Weather?
 News?
 Sports?
 KISS and stay w/ image and quote?